jasonkylefrank/GraphQL-React-Books-App/README.md

 --------------------
 I used an mLab MongoDb for the backend data store.
 If you want to run the app using a true database backend, you'll need to set that up yourself and edit the connection string in `app.js`.
 The [video tutorial series]((https://www.youtube.com/watch?v=ed8SzALpx1Q)) that I followed explains how to set that up.

-Additionally, if you want to hide your database credentials as I did, you'll need to use a `.env` file... (todo explain this more)...
+Additionally, if you want to hide your database credentials as I did, you'll need to use a `.env` file in the root of the project (this file does not get included in source control due to my `.gitignore`.

+TODO: Upload a screenshot showing this section of the `app.js` file...